nasa/astrobot/README.md

 ## Contributing
 <text goes here>
 Please read CONTRIBUTING.md for details on our code of conduct, and the process for submitting pull requests to us.
+That fact that the code is for both DISCORD and SLACK is a result of contributors outside of NASA who adapted the code to work with DISCORD.
+We welcome contributions!

 ## Versioning
 We use SemVer for versioning.
 For the versions available, see the tags on this repository.